 The Lake Minnewanka Cruise typically operates from mid-May through early October, depending on weather and ice conditions.
 Here’s how the seasons compare:

-May – June: Shoulder season is quieter, but very beautiful, with snow still clinging to the mountain peaks.
+May – June: Shoulder season is quieter, but very beautiful, with snow clinging to the mountain peaks.
 A great time for photography and wildlife viewing.

 July – August: The most popular months.
 Warm weather and long days make this a top time for visiting.
 Book your tickets in advance.